Joseph Lister: Address

+Listers most quoted paper

-On 1 January 1870, Lister published "On the Effects of the Antiseptic System of Treatment upon the Salubrity of a Surgical Hospital" (Note: This was the paper where Lister described the pit burials in the old cathedral churchyard next to the GRI and the many graves from the cholera epidemic of 1849.
-These coffins were stacked undergrounds mere inches below the surface and only separated from Listers male ward by a 3-foot basement.).
-After the death of his father, Lister's writing was no longer tempered by his advice resulting in the paper exhibiting a lack of tact, boastfulness and level of conceit not seen in his previous papers.
-He described how his wards had underwent a "striking change", "converting them from some of the most unhealthy in the kingdom into models of healthiness".
-Lister specifically blamed the hospital administrators for the increasing death rates and for not cleaning his wards correctly.
+On 1 January 1870, Lister published "On the Effects of the Antiseptic System of Treatment upon the Salubrity of a Surgical Hospital".
+This was the paper where Lister described the pit burials in the old cathedral churchyard next to the GRI and the many graves from the cholera epidemic of 1849.
+These coffins were stacked underground inches below the surface and only separated from Lister's male ward by a 3-foot basement.
+He described how his wards had undergone a "striking change", "converting them from some of the most unhealthy in the kingdom into models of healthiness".
 Considered one of his most quoted papers, its purpose was to show if the antiseptic treatment was correctly applied, it would reduce the mortality rate after amputation in even the most unhealthy wards.
-He compared operative death rates for amputation over a 5 year period, between 1867 and 1869 to the two years between 1864 and 1866.
-The results showed that 16 of 35 patients died in the first period compared to 6 in 40 deaths for the second period, after the antiseptic treatment was introduced.
-The results spurred Wakely in The Lancet to call for the London surgeons to "fairly and crucially" test the antiseptic treatment.
+He compared operative death rates for amputation over a 5-year period, between 1867 and 1869 to the two years between 1864 and 1866.
+The results showed that 16 of 35 patients died in the first period compared to 6 deaths in 40 for the second period, after the antiseptic treatment was introduced.
+Of 32 cases of compound fracture, none had contracted pyaemia and between that period only 2 deaths from pyaemia occurred, 1 from erysipelas and in 1869, 1 from gangrene.
+This was particularly impressive, considering Lister's wards were only separated from the other accident male word on the ground-floor of the GRI by a short corridor.
+That ward had been closed down in 1867 due to an outbreak of disease.

+After the death of his father, Lister's writing was no longer tempered by his advice resulting in the paper exhibiting a lack of tact, boastfulness, and level of conceit not seen in his previous papers.
+After attacking the hospital administrator for not cleaning his wards over a 3-year period, he recalled from a meeting in the early 1860s:

+At this period I was engaged in a perpetual contest with the managing body, who, anxious to provide hospital accommodation for the increasing population of Glasgow.
+For which the Infirmary was by no means adequate, were disposed to introduce additional beds beyond those contemplated in the original construction.
+It is I believe, a fairly attributable to the firmness of my resistance in this matter that, though my patients suffered from evils alluded to in a way that was sickening and often heart-rending... yet none of my wards ever assumed the frightful conditions which sometimes show itself in other parts of the building, making it necessary to shut them up entirely for a time.